Product Designer

 eileenfengyl@gmail.com

-About Me Hey, I’m Eileen, a designer who cares about problem discovery ↔︎ pixel delivery.
-I design the visible layer people interact with, and the invisible one they rely on .
+Hey, I’m Eileen, a product designer with a love for problem discovery and visual craft.
+I design the visible layer people interact with, and the invisible mental model they rely on.

-I enjoy learning about the “why”, building meaningful products that show lots of care ,
+I enjoy digging into the “why”, building meaningful products that show lots of care ,

-Just graduated from M:IPD @ UPenn, I experimented with ways to connect design / creative decisions to tangible business outcome.
+Graduated from design @ UPenn, I experimented with ways to connect design and creative decisions to tangible business outcome.

-The curvy path that often got asked: Public health Design...Why?
+The curvy path that often got asked: Why from public health to design?

-Design gave me the space to do things I truly want: to move faster, think differently, make things with my hands, and actually see the impact.
+Design gave me the space to do things I truly want: to move faster, think differently, make things, and actually see the impact.
 My obsession became impossible to ignore.
-So, I pivoted (the best decision I’ve ever made)
+So, I pivoted (the best decision I’ve ever made).

 Looking back, it all connects.
 I grew up in a family doing furniture small business, and surrounded by well-designed furnitures, and felt the most excited with artsy and creative things.
 While majored in public health, I kept in touch with my creative sides through photography and courses such as graphic design, sculpture, architecture drawing, etc.